 Additionally, eligible volunteer service hours are not limited to those performed on behalf of Stanbridge College.
 Service hours can be accumulated through work on a variety of projects throughout the year.
 The only requirement is that the hours be completed within 12 months and be logged using the system.
 Recipients can qualify for a new Award each year.

 - Go to www.presidentialserviceawards.gov and click on Track Your Hours.

 - Complete the registration form by entering a user name, password, and your first and last name.
 Then, click the Create My Record of Service button.
 Make sure you click the checkbox confirming you are 14 years or older.

 - Click on the Profile tab.
 In the Record of Service Key field, enter Stanbridge College's key code: SBL- 43481.
 Then, click Update Profile.

 Log Your Hours

-- If you served at a Stanbridge College event, we will log your hours for you.
-If you performed service outside of a Stanbridge College event, follow the next steps for logging your hours.
+- If you served at a Stanbridge College event or at a non-Stanbridge College event, please follow the next steps to log your hours.

 - Log in to the President's Volunteer Service Award website at www.presidentialserviceawards.gov.

 - Click on the My Service Tab, then click the Create New Record button.